tengfone/urlshortener/README.md

 3. Store the converted URL in a relational database (of your choice)

 ## System Design
-Before starting the assignment, I had planned to do it in this way (refer to image below).
+Before starting the assignment, the initial plan was to host the front end on a commericall serverless site like Vercel / Heroku.

-However, it was an issue as I met with plenty of security protocol issues such as invalid certification signing as there was a difference in my backend server running in HTTP and the web deployed sites (Heroku/Vercel) using HTTPS.
+However, it poses to be a problem when I met with plenty of security protocol issues such as invalid certification signing as there was a difference in my backend server running in HTTP and the web deployed sites (Heroku/Vercel) using HTTPS.

 The reason why I wanted to use Heroku and Vercel was because they provide a nice looking URL link eg microurl.vercel.app/microurl.heroku.app etc and also it has CI/CD deployment, after a push to the Github everything is done and automated for me.

-However after much struggle due to time constraints, I have decided to serve this entire assignment on a single AWS EC2 small Ubuntu 20.x.
+Therefore I have decided to serve this entire assignment on a single AWS EC2 small Ubuntu 20.x.
 The SQL server will be listening on port 3306, the front end will be running via NGINX port 80 and the backend API server will be on port 3001.

 <img src="./screenshots/archdesign.jpg" width="700" height="400">